berneout/normally-open-closed/closed.md

 ## Excuse

-If anyone notifies you in writing that you have broken [Notices](#notices), you can keep your license by taking all practical steps to comply within 30 days after the notice.
-If you do not do so, your license ends immediately.
+You're excused for unknowingly breaking [Notices](#notices) if you take all practical steps to comply within thirty days of learning you broke the rule.

 ## Patent